 A perfect self-sustaining aquarium maintains a healthy environment inside.
 The ideal condition encourages your fish and plants to thrive in good health.
 And very predictably, healthy members are less prone to infections and diseases.

 What Do You Need to Make A Self-Sustaining Aquarium?

 Now you know what a self-cleaning fish tank is, and you want to go ahead and build one from scratch.
 Awesome!
 This is all you need to do before starting the process.

 1. Fish Tank

-You can buy a plain fish tank of crystal clear glass, then add necessary accessories to make your self-sustaining tank.
-Moreover, you can buy pre-equipped fish tank builds, especially for making self-sustaining aquariums.
+You can buy a bare fish tank of crystal clear glass, then add necessary accessories to make your self-sustaining tank.
+Moreover, you can purchase a pre-equipped fish tank, which builds especially for making self-sustaining aquariums.